mikebharris/BAMS/README.md

 ![Screen shot of BAMS View Attendee Screen](screenshots/view-attendee-screen.png "BAMS View Attendee Screen")

 ## Edit Attendee Screen
+You'll arrive here from the List Attendees Screen or Enter Authcode Screen, and you'll see something like this:
 ![Screen shot of BAMS Edit Attendee Screen](screenshots/edit-attendee-screen.png "BAMS Edit Attendee Screen")

+You can edit most of the data pertaining to the attendee by navigating the fields with the cursor keys.
+Lef and right work in a field, and up and down will move you between fields.
+Note that typing wherever the cursor is will OVERWRITE the character under the cursor.
+So for example, to change Zak to Zek, move the cursor to the 'a' and type 'e'.

+There are three fields that have special function keys used to edit them.
+These are:

+* Arrival day - use the F5 key to toggle between Wednesday, Thursday, Friday and Saturday.
+* (Arrival) Status - use the F6 key to toggle between C for coming, A for arrived, or X for Cancelled.
+* Payment Status - use the F7 key to toggle between Y for yes, or N for no.

+Please complete as much of the data as possible before pressing the F8 key to save.
+On hitting F8, you'll be returned to the View Attendee Screen.
+If you don't save, any changes you make will be lost.

+Other function key options work as they do on the other screens.

 ## Add Attendee Screen
 This is effecitvely the same screen as the Edit Screen, but a new attendee is created with a unique AuthCode.
 See the screenshot below, but otherwise read the Edit Attendee Section for details of how to use it.